-When our tooth hurts, we immediately turn to our dentist to seek dental treatment.
-But not all cases of toothache need a help from a dentist.
-In fact, it may not even have anything to do with your teeth — it may be due to a sinus infection.
+When our teeth hurt, we immediately turn to our dentist to seek treatment.
+But not all cases of toothache require help from a dentist.
+In fact, it may not even have anything to do with your teeth; it may be due to a sinus infection.

 Can Sinus Infection Cause Toothache?

 The answer is yes.
 A sinus infection or sinusitis can result in a toothache, particularly at the upper rear teeth.
 To better understand how can this be possible, it is best to know more about sinusitis and its relation to the teeth.

 Sinusitis is an acute infection which is often triggered by allergies or a common cold.
 Often, it clears up on its own within a short period.

 - Swelling and inflammation in the sinuses with headaches

 - A dull pain that spreads to the regions of the nose, eyes, forehead, and even teeth or jaws

 - Discharge from your sinus passages (usually greenish-yellow)